MARKET SNAPSHOT: Dow Breaks Above 24,000, On Track For Longest Streak Of Monthly Gains In 22 Years

 Continue Reading Below

-U.S. stocks rose on Thursday, with both the Dow Jones Industrial Average and the S&P 500 index hitting records as investors grew more optimistic about the prospects for a tax overhaul out of Washington.
+U.S. stocks rose on Thursday, with major equity indexes hitting records as investors grew more optimistic about the prospects for a tax overhaul out of Washington.

 What are the main benchmarks doing?